NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 where AnnualMiles=4500, kWhPerMile=0.3, EVChargerEfficiency=0.9, and EVBatteryEfficiency=0.9.

-An ``extension/UsageMultiplier`` can also be optionally provided that scales energy usage; if not provided, it is assumed to be 1.0.
+An ``extension/UsageMultiplier`` can also be optionally provided that scales energy use; if not provided, it is assumed to be 1.0.
 Optional ``extension/WeekdayScheduleFractions``, ``extension/WeekendScheduleFractions``, and ``extension/MonthlyScheduleMultipliers`` can be provided.
 If not provided, values from Figures 23 & 24 of the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used for ``PlugLoadType='other'``, ``PlugLoadType='electric vehicle charging'``, and ``PlugLoadType='well pump'``; values from the `American Time Use Survey <https://www.bls.gov/tus>`_ are used for ``PlugLoadType='TV other'``.